top of page

 Step 5: Permit Review Process

-Once submitted, your application will go through a review process.
-This may include:
+After submission, your application will go through a review process to ensure compliance with local regulations.
+This may involve:

-• Plan Check: Ensuring compliance with building codes and zoning laws.
+• Plan check – Verifying adherence to building codes and zoning laws

 Step 6: Inspections During Construction

-After your permit is approved and construction begins, inspections are required at various stages.
-Common inspections include:
+Once your permit is approved and construction begins, inspections must be scheduled at key stages to ensure code compliance.
+Typical inspections include:

 • Foundation work